 Each operation has formal business continuity and disaster management plans in place, which are directly overseen by mine general managers.

-Balancing underground and surface mining As underground mining has become riskier and less profitable, Pan African Resources has increased its focus on low-risk, low-cost and efficient gold tailings processing.
+As underground mining has become riskier and less profitable, Pan African Resources has increased its focus on low-risk, low-cost and efficient gold tailings processing.
 Our production is now more evenly split between underground mining and surface operations with an 53:47 split for the current year.
 This is a significant improvement from 2018 when underground mining accounted for 76% of our total gold output.

 BTRP has been a major milestone for Pan African Resources as it has demonstrated its capacity to add significant low-cost ounces to the group’s production profile.
 In 2018, a regrind mill was installed at BTRP to improve throughput and recoveries of course fraction material from the Harper and Vantage dumps.
 The mill has proven successful in 2019, and has already increased tonnages and improved recoveries, restoring BTRP to 20,000oz of gold per year at an all-in sustaining cost of USD552/oz.